chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/dense-pneumatic-conveying/dense-pneumatic-conveying.rst

 Lagrangian Physical Properties
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The main difference in this simulation is that the gravity is changed to the y-direction, according to the next simulation using the CFD-DEM solver.
+The main difference in this simulation is the gravity now in y-direction, according to the next simulation using the CFD-DEM solver.

 .. code-block:: text